 Initiatives Supported by the Friends

 Over 1,500 individuals and families are members of the Friends.
-Anyone can join, and annual membership gifts support the programs and gardens.
-Different levels of membership offer a range of benefits, including early admission and discounts at Arboretum plant sales, free or reduced admission to other botanical gardens, and a member newsletter.
+Anyone can join, and annual memberships support the Arboretum and Public Garden’s community education programs, student environmental leaders and public gardens.
+Different levels of membership offer a range of benefits, including early access and discounts at plant sales, free or reduced admission to other botanical gardens, and seasonal gardening advice.